billboos/boos/content/home/data.md

 +++

-http://WorldMonsoons.org -- a website with educational pages and recent news about monsoons
+[WorldMonsoons.org](http://WorldMonsoons.org), a website with educational pages and recent news about monsoons

+[Global track dataset](http://worldmonsoons.org/global-monsoon-disturbance-track-dataset) of monsoon disturbances, as described in [Hurley and Boos (2015)](http://boos.netlify.com/publication/hurley2015)